 Expand your knowledge, exchange ideas, and stay relevant.
-IFT20’s virtual short courses will allow you to take a deeper dive into relevant topics facing our industry today and into the future.
+IFT’s online short courses allow you to take a deeper dive into relevant topics facing our industry today and into the future.
 Courses are team-taught by leaders and experts in the field of food science, technology, and related disciplines.

 Currently scheduled courses include: